Chiesa del Santissimo Sacramento

 One of the Festival’s venues is the garden of the Palazzina dei Mulini, also known as Villa dei Mulini, which was one of Napoleon Bonaparte’s two residences in Portoferraio during his exile on the island of Elba (4 May 1814 – 26 February 1815).
 The...

+The Teatro dei Vigilanti “Renato Cioni” is one of the historical locations of the Festival.
 The Carmelite church was built in the 18th century at the heart of the ancient fortified centre of Portoferraio.
-In the late Napoleonic age, the architect Paolo Bargigli transformed the deconsecrated church into a theatre, which was opened on January 24th 1815.
-During...
+In the late Napoleonic age, the architect Paolo...